 Does Evercast have this feature?

-Yes - with support for 10-bit 4:4:4 color fidelity, as well as 5.1 and 7.1 surround sound for post and finishing workflows.
+Yes - in addition to 4K resolution, there's additional support for 10-bit 4:4:4 color fidelity, as well as 5.1 and 7.1 surround sound for post and finishing workflows.

-The platform includes video chat during the streaming session, enabling live discussion alongside shared content.
+The platform includes video conferencing and live chat during the streaming session, enabling real-time discussion alongside shared content.

 Does Evercast have this feature?